 Field Manager – Harvey Shapiro

-Coaching Staff – Jordan Tabakman, Tommy Chase, and Wayne Hancock
+Coaching Staff – Jordan Tabakman, Vincent Redmond, Joshua Rodrigues and Wayne Hancock

 Team Physician – Dr. Richard Mosychuk

-Harvey is returning for his thirteenth season as manager of the Bourne Braves.
+Harvey is returning for his fifteenth season as manager of the Bourne Braves.
 He has over 30 years of baseball coaching experience at the college level, including stints at Springfield College, Bowdoin College and the University of Hartford.
-Harvey has been a coaching mainstay in the prestigious Cape Cod Baseball League for more than 15 years.
-He is the all-time wins leader in Bourne with 248 and overall, has 362 victories as a Cape manager.
+Harvey has been a coaching mainstay in the prestigious Cape Cod Baseball League for more than 20 years.
+He is the all-time wins leader in Bourne with 325 wins, which includes 20 playoff wins and, overall, has 439 victories as a Cape manager.

 In 2009, Harvey led the Braves to their first Cape Cod Baseball League Championship!
 The team finished the season with a record of 25-17-2 and a 1st place regular season Western Division Title.
 The Braves went on to sweep the Orleans Firebirds in the first round of the playoffs and then swept the Cotuit Kettleers for the Championship.

-In 2010, Harvey led Bourne to their fifth regular season Western Division Title in ten years.
-Harvey managed the Braves to the Cape Cod League playoff finals in 2003 and 2005.
-During the 2005 and 2010 seasons, the Bourne Braves received the Commissioner’s Cup, which recognizes the extraordinary accomplishments of an individual franchise.
+In 2014, Harvey led Bourne to their sixth regular season Western Division Title in fourteen years.
+That same year, the Bourne Braves received the President’s Cup for their achievement of the most regular season wins in the Cape Cod Baseball League.
+Harvey managed the Braves to the Cape Cod League playoff finals in 2003, 2005 and 2009.
+During the 2005 and 2010 seasons, the Bourne Braves were presented with the Commissioner’s Cup, which recognizes the extraordinary accomplishments of an individual franchise.

 As the manager of the Falmouth Commodores from 1994-1998, Harvey led the Commodores to a divisional regular season championship in 1994 and the playoff finals in 1996.
 Harvey was the 1996 Cape Cod League Manager of the Year.
 Before managing Falmouth, he was an assistant coach at Wareham and Yarmouth-Dennis.